 There are many pig farming cooling equipment and one of these is the evaporative cooling equipment.
 Evaporative cooling is to relieve heat stress conditions in swine production and it has two different types.
 One is direct evaporative cooling, using sprinklers to wet pigs to realize a cooling effect; the other is indirect evaporative cooling, using evaporative cooling pads to reduce incoming air temperature to produce cooling.
 Both cooling types can be effective ways in reducing heat stress for pigs, taking water evaporation as the cooling process by changing water from a liquid state to a vapor state.

-Water evaporating from a warm surface of an object will cool the object.
+Water evaporating from the warm surface of an object will cool the object.
 This process is called direct evaporative cooling.
 Indirect cooling is accomplished by evaporating water into the air to reduce the air temp.
 If sprinklers are used, the water evaporating from the pig’s skin cools the pig because energy is removed from the pig to evaporate the water.
-About 1050 BTU’s of energy is absorbed form a pig for every pond of water that evaporates from the pig’s skin surface.
-In order to make evaporation easily occur, air movement over the pig should be significant, and the building must be well ventilated to remove the moisture that is being evaporated.
+About 1050 BTUs of energy is absorbed from a pig for every pond of water that evaporates from the pig’s skin surface.
+In order to make evaporation easily occur, air movement over the pig should be significant, and the building must be well-ventilated to remove the moisture that is being evaporated.